Walter D. Kamphoefner

 Walter D. Kamphoefner has taught at Texas A&M University since 1988 and has written widely on immigration and ethnicity, with articles in four languages and three authored or coedited books in German and English.
-Since publishing a pioneering transatlantic study, The Westfalians: From Germany to Missouri (1987), he has worked extensively with immigrant letters and on bilingual education and the immigrant language transition.
-He served as president of the Society for German American Studies from 2015 to 2017.
+Since publishing a pioneering transatlantic study, The Westfalians: From Germany to Missouri (1987), he has worked extensively with immigrant letters and language.
+His latest book, Germany to Missouri: A Concise History (2021), surveys the sweep of the ethnic experience over three centuries.
+Kamphoefner served as president of the Society for German American Studies from 2015 to 2017.
 While his research focuses primarily on German immigrants, he also regularly teaches a course on multiethnic immigration, past and present, and occasionally publishes editorials on the subject.

 NEW IN 2021: Germans in America: A Concise History (Rowman & Littlefield)